 More details on the benefits of a regular Yoga practice.

-Discover how to: lose weight, eliminate your stress, increase your flexibility, build your strength using Yoga
+Discover how to: lose weight, eliminate your stress, increase your flexibility, build your strength, ease back pain, build your bones and better your balance through a regular beginners Yoga practice.

 * Help you lose weight: Many forms of yoga raise the heart rate into the aerobic range.
 But you don’t need to exert yourself to lose weight with yoga.
 Some studies show even gentle yoga and breathing techniques rev up your tired metabolism so you can lose weight.